Sparse joint shift in multinomial classification: Related work

 An assumption of absolute continuity of the target distribution with respect to the source distribution appears to be fundamental for the study of dataset shift with invariance assumptions.
-Consequently, there is a clear demarcation between the approach chosen in this paper and a large thread of literature that begins with the seminal paper by \citet{Ben-David2007Representations} and investigates ways involving so-called representations (transformations of the features in order to make their source and target domains similar) to get around the absolute continuity assumption.
-See \citet{pmlr-v89-johansson19a} for a discussion of limitations to the representation-based approach to domain adaptation.
+Consequently, there is a clear demarcation between the approach chosen in this paper and a large thread of literature that begins with the seminal paper by Ben-David et al.~\cite{Ben-David2007Representations} and investigates ways involving so-called representations (transformations of the features in order to make their source and target domains similar) to get around the absolute continuity assumption.
+See Johansson et al.~\cite{pmlr-v89-johansson19a} for a discussion of limitations to the representation-based approach to domain adaptation.

-A third general approach to estimating dataset shift is based on mixture models and solving transport problems, under the assumption that the shift is enacted by moving as little as possible (probability) mass \citep{hofer2015adapting}.
-Such an approach may also involve the construction of representations \citep{kirchmeyer2021mapping}.
+A third general approach to estimating dataset shift is based on mixture models and solving transport problems, under the assumption that the shift is enacted by moving as little as possible (probability) mass (Hofer~\cite{hofer2015adapting}).
+Such an approach may also involve the construction of representations (Kirchmeyer et al.~\cite{kirchmeyer2021mapping}).